 Because the Gulf States' legal systems permit gender-based discrimination, women are far less likely to participate in politics than men.
-Some progress has occurred: Saudi Arabia became the last Arab Gulf State to extend the right to vote to women in outside the home, a tradition that has changed over the past decades.
+Some progress has occurred: Saudi Arabia became the last Arab Gulf State to extend the right to vote to women in 2015.
+Although women may serve in prominent diplomatic and judicial posts, the number of women serving in elected political office across the region remains very low.

+Historically, Gulf women rarely worked outside the home, a tradition that has changed over the past decades.
 For example, female participation in the workforce has increased 7% in Qatar and 18% in the UAE between 2000-2022.

 Despite steps towards gender equality, women still face barriers to their full participation in society.
 For example, it remains traditional for male guardians to accompany women to events outside of the home, while many workplaces and schools continue to practice gender segregation.